1.6 How FE Mechanical Questions Test Model Selection

 A model-first workflow

-Use this five-step routine on mixed practice:
+Use this five-step routine on every mixed-practice problem until it is automatic:

 - Name the physical system or component.